About Vegan Outreach

 Vegan Outreach is a 501c3 nonprofit organization working to end violence towards animals.
 We seek a future when sentient animals are no longer exploited as commodities.

-We focus on reaching the people who are motivated enough to make changes now—of which there are always many in our target audience who just need some guidance.
+We focus on reaching the people who are motivated enough to make changes now—there are always many in our target audience who just need some guidance.

 By steadily increasing the number of vegans, we’re laying the groundwork to reach a tipping point in which sweeping public policy changes for animals will become realistic.